Government of Iran: General Staff of Armed Forces of the Islamic Republic of Iran

-The Supreme Leader appoints General staff of Armed forces of the Islamic Republic of Iran which is the highest military body in Iran, with an aim to implement policy, monitor and coordinate activities within Armed Forces of the Islamic Republic of Iran.
-Major general Mohammad Hossein Bagheri is the current chief of this staff.
+The Supreme Leader appoints the General staff of Armed forces of the Islamic Republic of Iran which is the highest military body in Iran, with an aim to implement policy, monitor and coordinate activities within Armed Forces of the Islamic Republic of Iran.
+Major general Abdolrahim Mousavi is the current chief of this staff.

 Islamic Republic of Iran Army

-The Islamic Republic of Iran Army is the "conventional military of Iran" and part of Armed Forces of the Islamic Republic of Iran.
+The Islamic Republic of Iran Army (Artesh) is the "conventional military of Iran" and part of Armed Forces of the Islamic Republic of Iran.
 The army is tasked to protect the territorial integrity of Iranian state from external and internal threats and to project power.
 According to article 143 of Constitution the Army of the Islamic Republic of Iran is responsible for guarding the independence and territorial integrity of the country, as well as the order of the Islamic Republic.
 Artesh has its own Joint Staff which coordinates its four separate service branches: Ground Forces, Air Force, Navy and Air Defense Base.
-The current chief of Army is MG Abdolrahim Mousavi.
+The current chief of Army is MG Amir Hatami.

 Islamic Revolution Guard Corps

-The Islamic Revolution Guard Corps (Sepah) is a branch of Iran's Armed Forces, established after the Islamic revolution on 5 May 1979.
+The Islamic Revolutionary Guard Corps (Sepah) is a branch of Iran's Armed Forces, established after the Islamic revolution on 5 May 1979.
 Article 150 says about Sepah that The Islamic Revolution Guards Corps, organized in the early days of the triumph of the Revolution, is to be maintained so that it may continue in its role of guarding the Revolution and its achievements.
-MG Hossain Salami is the current commander of the Islamic Revolution Guard Corps.
+Mohammad Pakpour is the current commander of the Islamic Revolutionary Guard Corps.

 Law Enforcement Force of the Islamic Republic of Iran

 Law Enforcement Force of the Islamic Republic of Iran is the uniformed police force in Iran.
 It was established in 1992 by merging the Shahrbani, Gendarmerie and Committee of Iran into a single force, it has more than 60,000 police personnel served under the Ministry of Interior, including border patrol personnel.

-Brigadier General Hossein Ashtari is the current commander of this force.